 The performance of the CEO and the other senior executives was reviewed in this manner during the Reporting Period.

-Part 2 - Operation and responsibilities of the Board and Board Committees are available on the Group's website https://www.worleyparsons.com/investors/corporate-governance
+Part 2 - Operation and responsibilities of the Board and Board Committees are available on the Corporate Governance page in the Investor Relations section of the Group's website (www.worley.com).

 Relevant policies and charters, including: